Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 More than once I’ve heard Joe McNally share this advice from one of his mentors:

-Connections show relationships between people, animals and even objects.
+Connections show relationships between people, animals, and even objects.
 We love seeing couples, people with their pets, or even a favorite possession.
 Use connections to tell a story about your subject that allows your viewer to relate.

 Connections are essential to happy living.
 We all have our connections and we recognize them in others.

 Some of the most powerful connections show a display of love and affection.
 Connections make you think about the subjects in the photo.
-Sometimes a photo can remind you of your own connections, or spur you to take action to create a new connection of your own.

 When you’re seeking subjects for your portrait photography, consider asking them about their own connections.
 They help identify our subjects and inform our viewers.